TRAINING CAMP SET TO BEGIN IN GREEN BAY

 A LOOK AT THE SCHEDULE

-- Green Bay’s schedule includes five games against 2015 playoff teams.
-Three of those contests (Minnesota, Houston, Seattle) will be at Lambeau Field, while two (Minnesota, Washington) will come on the road.
+- Green Bay’s schedule includes six games against 2016 playoff teams.
+Two of those contests (Detroit, Seattle) will be at Lambeau Field, while four (Atlanta, Dallas, Detroit, Pittsburgh) will come on the road.
+The Packers will play two teams (Atlanta, Dallas) that it played during the 2016 regular and postseason.

 This is an abbreviated version of the Dope Sheet.
 Read the full version here (PDF)